 4 Things to Know About Marine Piling

-Marine Piling plays an invaluable role in the structural integrity of some of the most common marine structures; structures such as jetties, pontoons and the likes.
+Marine piling plays an invaluable role in the structural integrity of some of the most common marine structures, such as jetties, pontoons, and the like.
 At Micks Marine Maintenance, we specialise in marine piling on the Gold Coast and Sunshine Coast and rely on it heavily for our piled pontoons.

 Piling is used in a range of industries to form deep footings into the ground to support structures before construction.